rschristopher/rschristopher.github.io/src/custody/protocols/ludicrous.md

  to Signer-2

-Sign transaction with relevant wallets, then copy signed transaction to DMZ
+Sign transaction with relevant wallets, then copy signed transaction back to DMZ-1